 Once home I had a little swelling and surface dryness – I had been informed that this was normal and had been issued an enormous pot of E45 to use to counteract the dryness.
 Over the next few days the swelling disappeared and any dryness too.

 I had a break of eight weeks and did not notice much change in the size of my lumps.
 I returned to Southampton for a further five days of treatment in March 2015.
 During these five days I did have increased sensitivity after treatment each day and was a little swollen after each treatment.
-The last day of treatment was quite emotional for me as I had to say thank you and good bye to all the wonderful people at the radiotherapy centre in Southampton who had been so supportive to me.
+The last day of treatment was quite emotional for me as I had to say thank you and goodbye to all the wonderful people at the radiotherapy centre in Southampton who had been so supportive to me.

 It’s now one month after the second round of treatment sessions and my “marbles” are definitely smaller – my left foot is the better of the two.
 I am still wearing memory foam insoles in my shoes and trainers as most shoes are still a little uncomfortable (I have almost resigned myself to the fact the “heels” will never be an option for me again), but I have been able to get back to power walking which is just fantastic.
-At the beginning of the year I could hardly stand for half hour without pain and now I’m power walking five miles three times a week!
+At the beginning of the year I could hardly stand for a half-hour without pain and now I’m power walking five miles three times a week!

-I am now awaiting my six month consultation with Dr Shaffer.
+I am now awaiting my six-month consultation with Dr Shaffer.

 *Please note that results may vary for different people.